 We left León at about 3pm and got back around 8pm, with a photo of lava!

 Now, at Masaya you are guaranteed to see lava.
-This was cool in it’s own way because it wasn’t guaranteed and because of the hike and the other elements.
+The Telica volcano sunset tour was cool in it’s own way because nothing was guaranteed and because of the hike and the other elements.
 I really didn’t mind missing a sunset.
-The sulfur smoke made it way more of an adventure, and that’s part of the fun of Nicaragua.
-Telica was my 5th volcano in Nicaragua, and every volcano has been different!
+The sulfur smoke made it way more of an adventure, and that’s part of the fun of Nicaragu and travel in general.
+You never know what to expect.
+Telica was my fifth volcano in Nicaragua, and every volcano has been different!